odinuv/web/en/apv/walkthrough/backend-insert/advanced.md

 {% include /en/apv/walkthrough/backend-insert/advanced3.php %}
 {% endhighlight %}

+Either SQL query from my example may raise exception and program execution will jump into the catch block.
+When this happens, the database will revert to previous state thanks to rollback command.
+On the other hand, when everything goes smooth, the changes are persisted into the database using commit command.

+{: .note}
+The database system executes SQL commands in transaction right away -- it does not wait until the commit command.
+The most important moment is when you begin the transaction, because at that time, the database begins to record your changes and you can revert to that state using rollback command.
+Your changes in database are available to you during the transaction but no one else can see them.

 ## Task -- Play around with transactions
 Take the first PHP script and complete it so that it inserts data into `location` and `person` table, or create your own one with full working forms.
 Make sure to use the version without transactions.
 Then try to break